jlparkI/xGPR/docs/basic_tutorial.rst

   my_model.set_hyperparams(np.array([-1., 0.]), my_train_dataset)

 the Lambda value that xGPR will use when fitting is ``(1 / e)^2``, and the sigma value will be ``1``.
-(This may seem strange -- it's really just for internal convenience).
-For numerical stability reasons, we don't recommend setting Lambda to a value much lower than ``-6.907`` or so (``(e^-6.907)^2`` is about 1e-6).
-So for Lambda, it usually makes sense to search across the range from -6.907 or so to 3 or so.
-For sigma, the optimal value is usually somewhere in the -7 to 2 range (depending on dataset and kernel).
+(This is really just for internal convenience).
+For numerical stability, "lambda" probably should not go below -7 for regression or -10 for classification.

 One simple way to find good hyperparameter values is to fit the model using different hyperparameter settings and look at performance on a validation set.
 So in this scheme, for each set of